Students from refugee backgrounds often need personalised support to understand and navigate senior school and post-school options.

-Tertiary pathways provides an overview of post-school and tertiary scholarships for students from refugee or asylum seeker backgrounds.
+Tertiary pathways (PDF 309 KB) provides an overview of post-school and tertiary scholarships for students from refugee or asylum seeker backgrounds.
 It includes a wide range of programs offered by universities and other institutions.
 The information aims to assist EAL/D and mainstream teachers, school leaders, careers and transition advisors in supporting senior students from refugee or asylum seeker backgrounds to access post-school qualifications or tertiary education.
-Use the links provided to access up-to-date information about the programs offered in 2021-2022.
+Use the links provided to access up-to-date information about the programs offered in 2022-2023.

 Students will require support to complete scholarship applications as the process can be difficult and overwhelming.
 Time will be needed to gather the evidence and documents required to support each application.

 Students will need to write supporting statements and they will also need to provide supporting references or letters from their teachers/school about their participation and progress at school and their potential for further study or employment.

 UAC Equity Scholarships help financially disadvantaged students with general costs associated with tertiary study.
 In addition, it may be helpful for students to contact the Equity teams at each university.